Balmaseda: Charming Town in the Basque Country

 Tip: Every year on 23 October, a large street festival is held in honor of the patron saint San Severino, which you should not miss if you are in the area.
 Friends and families meet on the streets on Día de las Putxeras to cook a putxera together.

 Putxera is a bean dish that is typically prepared in an aluminum pot – an old railroad tradition.
 In the past, train drivers, brakemen and other railroad employees used to cook it over charcoal on long journeys – today, putxera is a local specialty.
-By the way: part of the festivities is also the putxera competition, in which a jury chooses the best putxera with a lot of fuss!
+By the way, part of the festivities includes the putxera competition, where a jury selects the best putxera in front of the whole town!

 Church of San Juan